PaulBoutot/BlackJack/README.md

 # BlackJack
-run by doing the following command: python main.py
+Run by doing the following command: python main.py